 It was soon obvious that the Formula One combination of high control and regimentation was not a match for the carefree spirit of Jan Magnussen.
 However, there was no denying that he was born to race and after the Formula One experience, he found success in other classes and as a General Motors works driver.
 Magnussen has won the 24 Hours of Le Mans an impressive four times in addition to winning the 12 Hours of Sebring and the 24 Hours of Daytona.
 He is a member of an elite group of drivers who have lifted trophies in single seater cars, sports cars and prototypes.

 A native Dane, Jan lives in Roskilde outside of Copenhagen with his wife and two young children.
-He is also the father of Kevin Magnussen, who followed in his dad’s footsteps and spent seven seasons as a Formula One driver for McLaren, Renault and Haas F1.
-It has just been confirmed that father and son will race together at the 2021 edition of the 24 Hours of Le Mans.
+He is also the father of Kevin Magnussen, who followed in his dad’s footsteps as a Formula One driver for McLaren, Renault and Haas F1.
+Father and son also raced together at the 2021 edition of the 24 Hours of Le Mans.

-The collaboration between Jan Magnussen and Enoksen will lead to the introduction of some very exciting racing inspired chronograph watches, which will be revealed later in 2021.
+The collaboration between Jan Magnussen and Enoksen will lead to the introduction of some very exciting racing inspired chronograph watches, which will be revealed in 2023.